edgelesssys/marblerun/README.md

 ### Key features

-* Authentication and integrity verification of microservices with respect to a Manifest written in simple JSON :lock:
+:lock: Authentication and integrity verification of microservices with respect to a Manifest written in simple JSON

-* Secrets management for microservices :key:
+:key: Secrets management for microservices

-* Provisioning of certificates, configurations, and parameters for microservices :package:
+:package: Provisioning of certificates, configurations, and parameters for microservices

-* Remote attestation of the entire cluster :globe_with_meridians:
+:globe_with_meridians: Remote attestation of the entire cluster

 ### Overview